-“When they mate, they do it for four days in a row … and they only take very short breaks,” my interlocutor replied, not without a trace of envy in his voice.
+“When they mate, they do it for four days in a row … and they only take very short breaks,” he replied, not without a trace of envy in his voice.

 “How come the lions don’t notice us even when we’re so close?”
 I asked.

 “Don’t get too confident!
 From a lion’s perspective, every living being that moves in front of their eyes is food,” Patrick smiled.
-“So we, too, if we were on foot, we would certainly get their attention.
-But cars are something else.
+“If we were on foot, we would certainly get their attention, but cars are something else.
 Lions do not understand that cars are full of people and that it would be very easy for them to grab someone through the open roof.
-For them, cars are a kind of rolling stones.
-That’s why they don’t pay attention to them, and they only avoid them when they are too close.
-Even if they smell the humans who are inside the cars, for them it’s like picking up someone’s smell from a rock.
-It won’t make them attack the rock, so for the same reason, they won’t attack the car either.”
+For them, cars are like rolling stones, which is why they don’t pay attention to them, and they only avoid them when they are too close.
+Even if they smell the humans inside the cars, for them, it’s like picking up someone’s smell from a rock; it won’t make them attack the rock, so for the same reason, they won’t attack the car either.”

-I found it very funny when Patrick explained to me how lions “think”.
-But he was right: I had seen many cars that were not only open on top, but also on the sides, and the animals did not react to them in any way.
-To prove his theory, Patrick told me a funny story.
+I found it very amusing when Patrick explained to me how lions “think,” but he was right: I had seen many cars that were not only open on top, but also on the sides, and the animals did not react to them in any way.
+To prove his theory, Patrick told me another story.

-“Wow”, I startled.
+“Wow,” I exclaimed.
 “I can only imagine what the passengers went through!”

 There had been victims on both sides.
 One of the lionesses had been crushed under the body of the buffalo that she had attacked, and remained there with a stiff paw in the air.
 The others were feasting on the prey’s carcass.
 The head of the family, a lion with a thick, dark brown mane, was sitting like a sphinx a little further away, eyes on the horizon.

 “The roles are very well defined,” Patrick reminded me.
 “The ones who hunt are the lionesses.
 But if they catch something, the lion is the first who eats.”